haidara02/portfolio/README.md

 - Additional framer motion animations
 - Discord style window for travels
-- - Put a carousel for each country into 'discord servers' for portolio website
+  - Carousel for each country into 'discord servers' for portolio website
 - Animated snoopy hover icon

 ## Getting Started